-ATTENTION: This email came from saft external sourcenders of open attachments or click
+ATTENTION: This email camerirprice from an entropy of open attachments or click

 Dear SMCTA Board and CAC,

 Thank you for your contributions to transportation in San Mateo County.

 In order to better understand public sentiment on road/highway spending in SMC, I conducted this unscientific poll of NextDoor users on the mid-Peninsula.